Cambridge Park suburb profile

 Cambridge Park property market performance

-Sales activity for houses has been strong, with 35 houses sold over the last 12 months.
-Houses are selling quickly, with a median of just 13 days on the market, reflecting high demand and competitive buying conditions.
+Sales activity for houses has been notable, with 28 houses sold in the past 12 months.
+Houses are selling quickly, with a median of just 13 days on the market, indicating strong demand.
+The unit market, however, has seen no activity, reflecting a lack of supply or demand in this segment.

 | Houses | Units | |